You are here

 Comment

-Although 15 U.S.C. § 1060 requires that assignments be written, a license can be oral.
+Although 15 U.S.C. § 1060 requires that assignments of registrations be written, a license can be oral.